chezou/cdsw-simple-serving-python/README.md

 - data preparation with RDD
 - built a simple machine learning pipeline with Spark.ml
 - export built model
+- example web server code for scoring

 Currently, this repo doesn't have following features:

 - export built model as PMML
-- saple web server code for scoring

 ## requirements